ncatlab/nlab-content/pages/2/7/1/1/1172/content.md

 1. If $F$ and $G$ are Cauchy and $F \cap G$ is proper, then $F \cap G$ is Cauchy;
 1. Every Cauchy filter is proper.

-The set of Cauchy filters is almost a filter of subsets of the set of proper filters (another tongue twister), except that $F \cap G$ need not contain a Cauchy filter if it\'s not proper.
+The set of Cauchy filters is almost a filter of subsets of the set of proper filters (sort of a tongue twister), except that $F \cap G$ need not contain a Cauchy filter if it\'s not proper.

 The morphisms of Cauchy spaces are the Cauchy functions; a function $f$ between Cauchy spaces is __Cauchy__ if $f(F)$ is Cauchy whenever $F$ is.
 In this way, Cauchy spaces form a category $Cauchy$.